-Task Related Procedures and Information 1.
-Modify the Configuration Server Application object.
-The Configuration Server Application object is preconfigured in the Configuration Database.
-Use one of the following procedures, as applicable: "Modifying a Configuration Server Application object using Genesys Administrator" on page 105 "Modifying a Configuration Server Application object using Configuration Manager" on page 105 2.
-Create an Application Use one of the following procedures, as appropriate: Con: object for the Configuration DB Server Application object, if one "Configuring a DB Server Application object using Genesys Administrator" on page 106 does not already exist.
-"Configuring a DB Server Application object using Configuration Manager" on page 107 3.
+Task Related Procedures and Information 2.
+Create an Application object for the Configuration DB Server Application object, if one does not already exist.
+Use one of the following procedures, as appropriate: "Configuring a DB Server Application object using Genesys Administrator" on page 116 "Configuring a DB Server Application object using Configuration Manager" on page 117 3.
 In the Configuration DB Server Application configuration file, specify the DB Server port through which LCA will communicate with DB Server.
 Specify the Lcaport option in the Lca section of the DB Server configuration file.
-Refer to the Framework 8.0 Configuration Options Reference Manual.
-4. Modify the DB Server Use one of the following procedures, as appropriate: Application object.
-"Modifying a DB Server Application object using Genesys Administrator" on page 108 • "Modifying a DB Server Application object using Configuration Manager" on page 108.
+Refer to the Framework Configuration Options Reference Manual.
+4. Modify the DB Server Application object.
+Use one of the following procedures, as appropriate: "Modifying a DB Server Application object using Genesys Administrator" on page 118 "Modifying a DB Server Application object using Configuration Manager" on page 119.